-We thank you for your investment in the Advent/Claymore Enhanced Growth & Income Fund (the "Fund" or "LCM").
+We thank you for your investment in the Advent Claymore Convertible Securities and Income Fund II (the "Fund" or "AGC").
 This report covers the Fund's performance for the 12 months ended October 31, 2017.

-Advent Capital Management, LLC ("Advent" or the "Investment Manager") serves as the Fund's Investment Manager.
-Based in New York, New York, with additional investment personnel in London, England, Advent is a credit-oriented firm specializing in the management of global convertible, high-yield and equity securities across three lines of business-long-only strategies, hedge funds, and closed-end funds.
+Advent Capital Management, LLC ("Advent" or the "Investment Manager"), serves as the Fund's Investment Manager.
+Based in New York, New York, with additional investment personnel in London, England, Advent is a credit-oriented firm specializing in the management of global convertible, high-yield, and equity securities across three lines of business-long-only strategies, hedge funds, and closed-end funds.
 As of October 31, 2017, Advent managed approximately \$9.2 billion in assets.

-Guggenheim Funds Investment Advisors, LLC (the "Investment Adviser") serves as the Investment Adviser to the Fund.
+Guggenheim Funds Investment Advisors, LLC (the "Investment Adviser"), serves as the Investment Adviser to the Fund.
 The Investment Adviser is an affiliate of Guggenheim Partners, LLC, a global diversified financial services firm.

-The Fund's primary investment objective is to seek current income and current gains from trading in securities, with a secondary objective of long-term capital appreciation.
-Under normal market conditions, the Fund invests at least 40% of its managed assets in a diversified portfolio of equity securities and convertible securities of U.S. and non-U.S. issuers, and may invest up to 60% of its managed assets in non-convertible high-yield securities.
-Additionally, the Fund engages in a strategy of writing (selling) covered call options on a portion of the securities held in the Fund's portfolio, thus generating option writing premiums.
+The Fund's investment objective is to provide total return through a combination of capital appreciation and current income.
+Under normal market conditions, the Fund invests at least 80% of its managed assets in a diversified portfolio of convertible securities and non-convertible income-producing securities, each of U.S. and non-U.S. issuers.
+The Fund must invest a minimum of 30% of its managed assets in convertible securities and may invest up to 70% of its managed assets in non-convertible income-producing securities.
+The Fund may invest without limitation in foreign securities.
+The Fund also uses a strategy of writing (selling) covered call options on up to 25% of the securities held in the portfolio, thus generating option writing premiums.